MitchellAW/CompuGlobal/README.rst

 *The Simpsons, Futurama, Rick and Morty, West Wing and 30 Rock.*

+Make sure to acquaint yourself with the API using the `documentation`_.

 Installation
 ------------
 To install the library, you can just run the following command: